 This class is listed as:

-Grades: Grades will be based on homeworks/quizes, one midterm and a final exam.
+Grades: The final grade will be determined by your performance on homeworks, midterm/s, and final exam.
 The grading policies will be discussed in class.

 Americans with Disabilities Act: Qualified students with disabilities needing appropriate academic adjustments should contact me as soon as possible to ensure your needs are met in a timely manner.
 Handouts are available in alternative accessible formats upon request.